geocolumbus/yaml-to-mermaid/README.md

 $ python -m yamer/core.js
 ```

+Then you can view the chart by opening chart.html in a browser (I used Chrome).

 To convert json to yaml, paste the json in ```files/source.json``` and run this ```yq``` command:

 ```